rossmacarthur/upon/README.md

 ### MSRV

-Currently the minimum supported version for `upon` is Rust 1.60.
-The policy of this crate is to only increase the MSRV in a breaking release.
+Currently the minimum supported version for `upon` is Rust 1.65.
+Disabling the **`filters`** feature reduces it to Rust 1.60.
+This MSRV will only ever be increased in a breaking release.

 ## Getting started